Club Shay Shay - Warren G Part 2

 for me.

-When people would tell me man, your brother is good as Jerry Rice.
+When people would tell me, man, your brother is good as Jerry Rice.
+Your brother is good as Michael Irving, your brother is good as this, I couldn't see anything but my brother.

+So I couldn't see him outside of that.
 And I think you, you're like, man, I grew up with him.

-Yeah, he, yeah, I understand he Dr.
+Yeah, he.
+Yeah, I understand he Dr.

-I understand he the super producer.
+Dre.
+I understand he this super producer.

 He's my brother.
+Yeah.

 Yeah.

-But then you're like,
+Yeah.
+But then you like,

 yeah, he different.

-Yeah, He's not my brother, but he's different.
+He's not my brother, but he's different.
+He's definitely different because this year.

 This year

 is what you read about when you see these movies.
+You see this James Bond stuff, and they're on this island.

 This different.
+He's different.

-different now.
+We different.
+We different now.

 Yeah, yeah, yeah.

+Buster Rhymes do it.
 Ice Cube has done it.

+has gone into that.
 So we see a lot of other guys.

-Juice and Proetic Justice and all that.
+But Tupac was, you know, Juice and Proetic Justice and all that.

 Excuse me, Jason Lyric.